Skip advert

 Advertisement - Article continues below

 As far as the engine goes, you should be considering whether it’s strong enough for you.
-Remember that performance will take a tumble if you regularly carry 4 people and loads of luggage and this can mean working the engine harder to maintain progress.
+Remember that performance will take a tumble if you regularly carry four people (or more, in a large SUV or MPV) and loads of luggage and this can mean working the engine harder to maintain progress.

 You might feel a little reluctant to do so under the watchful eyes of the salesperson but remember to rev the engine to the top of its rev range to see what it sounds like and, if the route allows, check engine, wind and tyre noise at motorway speeds – you want to be comfortable on long trips.

 The clutch in manual cars and brakes in a car you’re not familiar with can take a little bit of getting used to so make allowances for this.
-Try to do a reverse park or some other manoeuvre to check that you’re comfortable with the car’s size and your view out.
+Try to do a reverse park or some other manoeuvre to check that you’re comfortable with the car’s size and your view out, and to see how effective the parking sensors and cameras are, since you’ll be using these on a regular basis if you buy the car.

 Test driving a used car